CSGALS/CSSUniversalMenuAPI/README.md

 - Fragmentation: https://xkcd.com/927/
   - Create adapters to and from existing interfaces
   - Push for native support in all existing menus
-  - Check every usecase is supported via the API, or an extension
+  - Check every use case is supported via the API, or an extension
 - Interface is agnostic to menu type
   - What use case is this not from a preference?
   - Is there any way we can have multiple implementations at the same time?